awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/monitoring-with-cloudwatch-logs.md

 | HttpEndpoint\.ConnectionReset | "Unable to maintain connection with the endpoint\.
 Contact the owner of the endpoint to resolve this issue\." |
 | HttpEndpoint\.ConnectionReset | "Trouble maintaining connection with the endpoint\.
 Please reach out to the owner of the endpoint\." |

-### Amazon Elasticsearch Service Data Delivery Errors<a name="monitoring-es-errors"></a>
+### Amazon OpenSearch Service Data Delivery Errors<a name="monitoring-es-errors"></a>

-For the Amazon ES destination, Kinesis Data Firehose sends errors to CloudWatch Logs as they are returned by Elasticsearch\.
+For the OpenSearch Service destination, Kinesis Data Firehose sends errors to CloudWatch Logs as they are returned by OpenSearch Service\.

 ## Lambda Invocation Errors<a name="lambda-invocation-errors"></a>